rmarable/ParallelClusterMaker/README.md

 ## EC2 Placement Groups

-EC2 placement groups can be enabled by setting "--placement_group=DYNAMIC".
+EC2 placement groups can be enabled by setting `--placement_group=DYNAMIC`.
 ParallelCluster provides a mechanism for using an already-existing placement group, but this feature is not currently supported by ParallelClusterMaker.